-Doorknobs are a common touchpoint for people and they are prone to germs.
-StepNpull is a smart alternative that can help you avoid harmful microbes.
+Door handles collect plenty of germs, yet everyone touches them.
+StepNpull is a smart alternative to help avoid harmful microbes.
 The device is a door handle that is operated by the foot instead of your hand.
 Mike Sewell pitched the product on Shark Tank and got a deal with Kevin O’Leary.
-As of 2023, StepNpull is worth $8 million.
+Current projections show StepNpull is worth $8 million.

 Mike Sewell hails from Kansas City, Missouri.
 He holds an associate’s degree in electronics equipment installation from Drury University and a bachelor’s degree in business administration from Baker University.

 Before obtaining his BBA, the Missouri resident worked as a network assurance manager at Verizon for over two decades.
 Only Mike appeared on television, but the company has two other founders, Kelly Coddington and Ron Ely.
-The three of them knew each other as former co-workers.
+The three of them are former co-workers.

 Mike, Ron, and Kelly constantly talked about starting a business together back in the 1990s.
 The trio had their wish granted when Mike noticed other colleagues using paper towels to avoid direct contact with doorknobs.

-He told his buddies about the issue, and they soon started developing a foot-operated door handle.
+He told his buddies about the issue, and soon they began developing a foot-operated door handle.
 The final product was launched in 2007.
-StepNpull was a pleasant side venture for the three guys when they started operations.
+StepNpull was a pleasant side venture when they started operations.

-In the first five years, they only made $35,000 in sales, but things got brighter when the pandemic happened.
+In the first five years, they only generated $35,000 in sales, but things got brighter once the pandemic hit.
 In March 2020 alone, they did $1.7 million in sales and it helped the product’s patent get worldwide recognition.

 Shark Tank Appearance

 The StepNpull founders applied for season 12 of Shark Tank in 2021.
-During this time, they were very busy fulfilling orders and nearly canceled their TV appearance.
-Mike Sewell traveled alone and was seeking to raise $300,000 for 3% of the business.
+During this time, they were busy fulfilling orders and nearly canceled their TV appearance.
+Mike Sewell traveled alone and was looking to raise $300,000 for 3% of the business.

-The company’s sales were flat until the pandemic hit and all of a sudden the company was booming.
+Sales were flat until the pandemic hit and all of a sudden the company was booming.
 At the time of the pitch, they were approaching $7 million in sales!
-The Sharks were shocked and a bidding war soon broke out.
+The Sharks were shocked and a bidding war broke out.

 After Shark Tank